Erik Harris

-Erik Harris (born April 2, 1990) is an American professional football safety.
-He played college football at California (PA).
-He has been a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL), and the New Orleans Saints, Oakland / Las Vegas Raiders, Atlanta Falcons, and San Francisco 49ers of the NFL.
+Erik Harris (born April 2, 1990) is an American former professional football player who was a safety in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the California Vulcans.
+He was a member of the Hamilton Tiger-Cats of the CFL, and the New Orleans Saints, Oakland / Las Vegas Raiders, Atlanta Falcons, and San Francisco 49ers of the NFL.
 Harris is known for playing many positions, including free and strong safety, halfback (which has an entirely different meaning than the American football halfback), cornerback, weakside linebacker and strong-side linebacker.

 Early life

 Harris was born in Los Angeles, California.
 When Harris was two months old, his parents separated and he moved to Baltimore with his mother.
 Harris and his mother moved to Pennsylvania when he was in the fifth grade.
 He attended New Oxford High School in New Oxford, Pennsylvania.

 He attended California University of Pennsylvania, playing safety for the Division II California Vulcans football team.
 In four college seasons, he made 231 tackles on defense.
 He was a First-team All-Pennsylvania State Athletic Conference (PSAC) selection in 2010.
 He was a Second-team All-PSAC selection in 2011.